3Dickulus/FragM/README.md

 # FragM
-This is a derivative of Mikael Hvidtfeldt Christensen's Fragmentarium representing a compilation of features and fixes contibuted by many users at FractalForums.com over 3-4 years.
+This is derived from Mikael Hvidtfeldt Christensen's Fragmentarium representing a compilation of features and fixes contibuted by many users at FractalForums.com over 3-4 years.

 Continuous integration
 ----------------------